mwlussier/Navigation-Udacity/Report.md

 ## Vanilla Deep-Q Network

 The first implementation is the vanilla Deep-Q Network algorithm.
-We get to a maximum average score over 100 episodes of 15.0 in more or less 6 minutes (using CPU) with these hyperparameters:
+We get to a maximum average score over 100 episodes of 15.0 in less than 400 episodes with these hyperparameters:
   * Actions Selection: Epsilon-Greedy
   * Epsilon Decay: 0.90
   * Gamma: 0.99